vroslmend/check-the-card-game-v2/PROJECT_NOTES.md

         *   Removed internal `boardgame.io` specific logic (`G`, `ctx`, `moves`, `isActive`).
         *   Action handlers (e.g., for draw, discard, match, pass, ability resolution) now call `onPlayerAction`.
         *   UI conditionals and data display updated to use `gameState` and `playerId`.
-        *   Initial peek flow UI (ready button, countdown, card reveal, acknowledge) adapted for server-driven state (`player.cardsToPeek`, `player.peekAcknowledgeDeadline`).
+        *   Initial peek flow UI (ready button, countdown, card reveal) adapted for server-driven state (`player.cardsToPeek`, `player.peekAcknowledgeDeadline`).
+The "Acknowledge Peek" button and its corresponding client-side handler (`handleAcknowledgePeek`) have been removed, as peek completion is now automated by the server.
+        *   Corrected logic for passing `cardsToForceShowFaceUp` to `PlayerHandComponent`, ensuring it targets the correct cards (from `handToShow`) during initial peek reveal.
         *   UI for matching stage, ability resolution (target selection for King/Queen/Jack), and calling "Check" implemented/updated.
         *   Debug output updated.
     *   `frontend/app/components/CardComponent.tsx`: Prop `card` changed to `ClientCard | null`.
 Renders hidden cards as placeholders. `id` property added to `ClientCard` where appropriate.
     *   `frontend/app/components/PlayerHandComponent.tsx`:
         *   Props changed to use `ClientPlayerState`, `ClientCard[]`.
         *   Logic for determining card visibility (face-up/down) updated for `ClientCard` and peek scenarios (`cardsToForceShowFaceUp`, `handToShow`).
+        *   Refined `showFaceUp` logic to ensure player's own cards are face-down by default, only showing face-up if `cardsToForceShowFaceUp` dictates (e.g., during initial peek reveal or ability peeks).
+This fixed an issue where all of the player's own cards were incorrectly visible by default.
 *   **Linter Error Resolution (Frontend):**
     *   Resolved numerous TypeScript errors in `CheckGameBoard.tsx`, `CardComponent.tsx`, `PlayerHandComponent.tsx` related to new prop types and state structure.
     *   Addressed React specific errors (e.g. `ReactNode` type issues for button content).